Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

 Now, suppose further that the theory is free.
-Then as an operator on this symmetric algebra the classical differential $\iota_{dS}$ is non-increasing in $\sym$-degree.
-It can be made to \emph{preserve} $\sym$-degree by completing the square (up to a constant factor), and therefore it can be described as the extension of its \emph{linear} part, which we'll denote
+Then as an operator on this symmetric algebra the classical differential $\iota_{\d S}$ is non-increasing in $\sym$-degree.
+It can be made to \emph{preserve} $\sym$-degree by completing the square in the action functional, in order to eliminate linear terms, and therefore it can be described as the extension of its \emph{linear} part, which we'll denote

 to the whole complex, as a derivation.
-Thus the classical observables are themselved given by the free cdga on a complex, namely the complex $T_0\Phi(U)[1] \overset Q \to V$.
-Let's analyse this complex. \begin{example} If $\Phi(U)$ is a cochain complex of vector spaces (in degrees $\le 0$), then the complex of classical observables is free on the cochain complex
+Thus the classical observables are themselves given by the free cdga on a complex, namely the complex $\Phi(U)[1] \overset Q \to \Phi(U)^\vee$.
+The dual space $\Phi(U)^\vee$ is ``bigger'' than the space $\Phi(U)$: it includes distributional sections of the underlying dual complex of vector bundles.
+The procedure we'll describe in this section will replace it with a space of ordinary, smooth sections of a bundle.